yangzehao/oil_seepage_detection_cnn/README.md

 (2) The folder 'seep_detection' contains the original SAR images and mask images;

-(3) The file 'CGG - Oil seepage report-John (Zehao) Yang' is the report based on this problem.
+(3) The file 'Oil seepage report-John (Zehao) Yang' is the report based on this problem.
 It shows the detail of the model and results;

 (4) The file 'model-hxt(xception)-oil_seepage.h5' is the output DCNN model;

-(5) The file 'CGG_Oil_Seepage_hxt' is the main module to excute the program.
+(5) The file 'Oil_Seepage_hxt' is the main module to excute the program.
 It includes detail code of metrics and image digitalization;

 (6) The file 'xception_hxt' is the code Xception pretrained model I use;